benjithorpe/csslite/README.md

 ## Acknowledgments

 Inspired from:

 * [Flacon](https://github.com/buckyroberts/Falcon) created by [Bucky Roberts](https://twitter.com/bucky_roberts)
 * [Skeleton](http://www.getskeleton.com) created by [Dave Gamache](www.davegamache.com)
 * [w3.css](https://www.w3schools.com/w3css/default.asp) created by [W3Schools](https://www.w3schools.com/)
-* Hat tip to anyone whose code was used or added
+* Hat tip to anyone whose code/contribution was used or added.

-> CSSLite was created by [Benjamin Thorpe](https://benjithorpe.github.io) for a simpler web and the freedom to control your CSS as you please.
+> CSSLite was created for a simpler web and the freedom to control your CSS as you please.

 ### Authors

 * **Benjamin Thorpe** - *Initial work* - [CSSLite](https://github.com/benjithorpe/csslite)

-See also the list of [contributors](https://github.com/benjithorpe/csslite/contributors) who participated in this project.
+See the list of [contributors](https://github.com/benjithorpe/csslite/contributors) who participated in this project.